-I adore this fabulous cookie.
+I adore these fabulous Cheery Cherry Cookies.
 It’s filled with candied cherries, coconut, and pecans and tastes absolutely amazing.
 The smell of baking coconut filled my house with the most wonderful fragrance.
 This cookie is crunchy on the outside and chewy on the inside–just what we like in a cookie.

 We have made this cookie each year for our Christmas Cookie Extravaganza for about 15 years.
 We started making this cookie because my former father-in-law, who is now deceased, loved cherries.
 I was always trying to find recipes with cherries for him.
 When he and my mother-in-law got their annual popcorn tin filled with 80-100 homemade Christmas cookies and brownies, Mack would always dig out all the cherry cookies.
 They were his private stash!

 We found this recipe in a Taste of Home cookbook years ago and it was so well-received that I started making it regularly.
 Except for using candied cherries instead of maraschino cherries I’ve left the recipe as is.
 It’s really an excellent recipe taste-wise along with being pretty.
 I highly recommend you consider this delicious cookie for your Christmas baking this year.

 When I initially posted this recipe in November 2012, my pictures were overly busy with too many Christmas directions and I was using only an iPhone 3 for a camera so they weren’t very clear either.
 Because those first year blog pictures were of such poor quality I’ve been going back through each one and remaking them so I can retake the pictures so each post is more appealing.